| "Kill the Tramp" is a documentary investigation into one

 Kircho Kirov, director of the National Intelligence Service.
 The

+case is at the moment pending.
 The narrative, supported with a wealth of archive materials and

 personal statements, has developed into a convincing document about